 Frontiers

-Frontiers (synonyms: frontier lands; example toponyms: The Outer Edges, The Rim) are the lands surrounding a border of a country and an adjacent wilderness.
-Frontiers may contain forts, outposts, frontier towns, watchtowers, and trade routes.
+Frontiers are areas near or beyond a boundary or border.
+They are territories where a society or civilization encounters an unknown or unexplored region or wilderness.
+Historically, frontiers were often associated with exploration, colonization, and the expansion of human settlement.
+Fictional frontiers often contain forts, outposts, frontier towns, watchtowers, and trade routes.
 There may be uncharted rivers.
 As these lands are typically farther from any central authority, they may attract or foster crime and criminals.
 As such, they may contain bandit camps or bandit outposts.
+In addition, there may be raiders, less-than-happy indigenous populations, and hungry creatures from the woods that can be used to create conflict.
 Frontiers are home to traders, bandits, and rangers.

 Frontiers represent the intersection of what is known and what is undiscovered as well as the meeting of civilization with a more primal wilderness.
 Frontiers can be used to explore these themes.
 They may contain creatures or peoples long thought extinct or never before classified.
 People on frontiers may act (or turn into) animals.